petr-tik/tantivy/wasm/Readme.md

 ### Requirements

 - `wasm-pack` to build and distribute
+- `wasm-bindgen` used by wasm-pack to generate JS bindings to the wasm library.
 - rust nightly - the `rust-toolchain` file specifies nightly, so cargo and rustc commands will call into nightly toolchain.

 ### Building and running